ZincSoft/catnet-rfcs/rfc-1-catnet-protocol-v0.md

 belongs to an application/transport layer protocol.

 ### Alias Routing
-A routing technique that improve opon onion routing in terms of speed and security (since we are not bound by the restrictions of the Internet Protocol).
+A routing technique that improves upon onion routing in terms of speed and security (since we are not bound by the restrictions of the Internet Protocol).
 Alias routing takes two forms.

 #### Mono Aliasing